cardillan/mindcode/doc/syntax/REMOTE-CALLS.markdown

 When at least one remote function is called from a processor, guard code for the processor is generated.
 The guard code waits for the processor to be created and its `*signature` variable initialized.
 If the signature found in the remote processor doesn't match the expected signature, the main processor remains stuck at the initialization.

 A module which is being requested for remote access may appear in only one `require` clause.
-Using it in two clauses, even if one of them is in a different module, or is required locally, causes a compilation error.
+Using it in two clauses, even if one of them is in a different module or is required locally, causes a compilation error.

 ### Multiple instantiations of a remote module